xebialabs-community/xlr-rtcjazz-ccm-plugin/README.md

 ### URL ###

 Enter the full URL to the server.
 Include protocol (http or https) and port number if applicable.
-Note that this needs to be the full path to the Manager Service.
-For example: http://<server>/DistributionServerService/ManagerService.svc

 ### Username ###